kowainik/org/style-guide.md

 Put a blank line between each group of imports.

-Put _2 blank lines_ after import section.
+Put _2 blank lines_ after the import section.

 The imports in each group should be sorted alphabetically by module name.